Sustainable fibres in Fair Trade Crafts

 - environmental care

-Lecturer: Mona Bengtsson, Bs Economist with more than 25 years of experience working with international economics and development.
+Lecturer: Mona Bengtsson, Bs Economist with 30 years of experience working with international economics and development.
 Worked in La Maison Afrique FAIR TRADE since its start in 1995.
 Annually periods of work in Madagascar.
 Active involvement in the World Fair Trade Organization (WFTO) since 2002, a founding member of the World Fair Trade Organization-Europe, board member 2007-2010.

 The lecture: approx 45min + questions and discussion for 15-30 minutes.